romanowski/blog/interview-soc-sschaef.md

 **Simon Ochsenreither**: I'm an avid runner, I love cooking and meeting friends.
 Family is really important to me, they always have my back and support me.
 It's hard to balance everything when you have a lot to do, but I work on it. :-)

 **Simon Schäfer**: I'm a martial artist.
-I used to train a lot when I was younger but nowadays, I fear, I spend more time training my brain than my muscles.
+I used to train a lot when I was younger but nowadays, I'm afraid, I spend more time training my brain than my muscles.
 Unfortunately it seems to be less healthy (well, at least for the most of the time).
 Given that contributing to the Scala ecosystem is what I do in my free time, there is not so much time left to spend it on other things.
 And if I have some more spare time, well, I think about how to program. ;)

 **Michał Pociecha: Thanks a lot, guys!**